DeeplySheeply/possessionApp/README.md

 Clicking "posession" on the home page increments that players statistics in an SQL database.

-The database file is attached.
+The database file is included.